IBM/gguf/resources/ollama/granite3.3/README.md

 3. **Rayleigh Scattering**: This scattering effect is influenced by the wavelength of light.
 Shorter wavelengths, like those in the blue portion of the spectrum (approximately 450-495 nm), are scattered about ten times more than longer wavelengths such as red light.

 ...

+In summary, the sky appears blue because Earth’s atmosphere scatters short wavelengths (blue and violet) more than long wavelengths (red and orange), and our eyes are more sensitive to blue light.</response>

 ```

+---

 ##### Learn more